ralph-groupscholar/groupscholar-scout-notes/README.md

 ## Features
 - Normalized schema for organizations, opportunities, scouting notes, and tags
+- Contact and update tracking for scouting relationships
+- Follow-up task tracking with workload visibility
 - Weekly summary view for reporting cadence
+- Tag signal and deadline pipeline views for coverage planning
 - Seed data for realistic demo and analytics validation

 ## Tech Stack